dsp2003/clef/README.md

 Copy the following directories into "starbound/giraffe_storage/mods/" directory:

-+ "CLeF - Common", contains the core mod files common for all supported game versions
++ [REQUIRED] "CLeF - Common", contains the core mod files common for all supported game versions

-+ "CLeF - Extra", contains additional core mod files incompatible/overlapping functionality with third-parties.
++ [OPTIONAL] "CLeF - Sandbox", contains the core mod files which restore more sandbox gameplay, yet also remove certain restrictions some people might find "cheaty".
+Strongly recommended for installation.
 Consult the "Gameplay changes" section for details

-+ "CLeF - SG Stable", contains files required ONLY for Stable Spirited Giraffe Update 5 (May 8)
++ [OPTIONAL] "CLeF - Extra", contains additional core mod files incompatible/overlapping functionality with third-parties.
+Consult the "Gameplay changes" section for details

-+ "CLeF - PG Nightly", contains files required ONLY for Nightly Pleased Giraffe Update 0 (May 14)
++ [REQUIRED] "CLeF - SG Stable", ONLY for Stable Spirited Giraffe Update 5 (May 8)

-+ "CLeF - Cheats", if you hate the restrictions which were imposed on us by Chucklefish and want to loot everything in the scripted worlds ;)
++ [REQUIRED] "CLeF - PG Nightly", ONLY for Nightly Pleased Giraffe Update 0 (May 27)

 Overview